Mega Man X7: Plot

-Following the Eurasia and Nightmare incidents, Reploids work diligently to rebuild the Earth.
-Growing weary of the seemingly never-ending Maverick Wars, X decides to retire in search of more peaceful solutions, leaving Zero in charge.
+The game takes place after previous installments as mechanical being known as Reploids work diligently to rebuild the Earth after several parts from the planets were destroyed by the renegade "Mavericks".
+Growing weary of the seemingly never-ending Maverick Wars, Maverick Hunter X decides to retire in search of more peaceful solutions, leaving his partner Zero in charge.
 In X's absence, Maverick activity rapidly begins to rise, which leads to the formation of an unsanctioned anti-Maverick vigilante group known as Red Alert.
 As the group grows more and more reckless, one of their members, a new generation Reploid prototype named Axl, decides to defect.
-Red, the group's leader, is angered by Axl deserting them and goes on a rampage to get him back.
+Red, the group's leader, is angered by his underling Axl deserting them and goes on a rampage to get him back.

 Axl is chased through a city by a mechaniloid sent by Red Alert to retrieve him, and the ensuing chaos draws the attention of Zero.
-After a battle against the mechaniloid, Zero takes Axl into custody at Maverick Hunter HQ.
+After a battle against the mechaniloid, Zero arrests Axl and takes him to the Maverick Hunter HQ.
 In response, Red issues a challenge to the Hunters: he will release some Mavericks that Red Alert has in captivity, and whichever group can defeat the Mavericks first will gain possession of Axl.
 Zero goes into action without hesitation and Axl's remorse for what he has done fuels his desire to become a Maverick Hunter.
 As Zero and Axl battle Red Alert, Axl reveals that he possesses the ability to copy the DNA of other Reploids, making him invaluable to Red.
 X initially stays out of the conflict, feeling that it is pointless, but later joins in hoping to end the war quickly.
 Elsewhere, Red communicates with a mysterious figure known as "The Professor," who gives him additional power and shows him what Axl's copy ability can do.
 The Professor then takes possession of Red Alert, and orders Red to retrieve Axl.

 Following the defeat of the Mavericks, the Hunters infiltrate Crimson Palace, the home base of Red Alert.
 There they defeat a reluctant Red and discover a rebuilt Sigma, who was behind Red Alert's corruption.
-Despite the Hunters defeating Sigma twice, he rises once again and punches Axl through a wall, before vowing to X and Zero that he will again return.
-Suddenly, Red reappears and Sigma attempts to possess him, but it turns out to be Axl (copying Red's DNA), who then proceeds to blast Sigma out of a window from the top of the palace.
+Despite the Hunters defeating Sigma twice, he rises once again and tries to kill Axl.
+Axl uses his powers to trick Sigma he was Red and blasts him out of a window from the top of the palace.
+Should X defeat Sigma, his superiors ask him to train Axl to join their ranks which is once again explored in Axl's ending.
+On the other hand, Zero's ending involves a dream where he is antagonized by X who wishes to kill all Mavericks.

-The ending of the game depends on which character was used to defeat Sigma: